-Our faculty are conducting exciting and innovative basic science, clinical, and outcomes-based research, all devoted to finding new ways to preventing and treating kidney disease.
+Our faculty are conducting exciting and innovative basic science, clinical, and outcomes-based research, all devoted to finding new ways to prevent and treat kidney disease.
 Research achievements include:

-- The University of Michigan Kidney Epidemiology and Cost Center (UM-KECC) awarded a five-year, $8.5M federal contract to serve as the coordinating center for the United States Renal Data System (USRDS).
+- The University of Michigan Kidney Epidemiology and Cost Center awarded a five-year, $8.5M federal contract to serve as the coordinating center for the United States Renal Data System

 Our division prides itself on the high value we place on education and training for faculty and fellows.
-We work continuously to improve the understanding, diagnosis, treatment, and prevention of kidney disease through our weekly clinical and research conferences covering a wide-range of kidney disease topics.
-We offer a Nephrology Fellowship Training Program, an advanced Transplant Nephrology Fellowship Training Program, and a Postdoctoral Training Program in Kidney Research.
+We work continuously to improve the understanding, diagnosis, treatment, and prevention of kidney disease, whether it’s through our:

 - Weekly clinical and research conferences which cover a broad range of kidney disease topics